Hack4Eugene/trans-ponder-by-dumpsterfire/README.md

 1. Add Service Type in forms
 1. Add category in the Posts > Categories (left menu bar)
 1. Edit the transponder-admin-2.php array called $translation in the get_category() method.
 This will translate what the Post Categories are named and the Category submitted through the form
+1. Category pages will need to be added such that filters and search will work.
+Create a category page like the categories pages located in wp-content/themes/uncode

 ### Steps for Deleting a Resource Submission
 1. Identify the ENTRY_ID and delete all rows with that ENTRY_ID in the wp_a3t9xkcyny_gf_entry_meta table